codepo8/linkshare/README.md

 You can do this by editing the `styles.css` file for all the layout bits.
 All the colours for dark and light mode are defined in `dark-theme.css` and `light-theme.css`.

+## Hosting

+To host linkshare yourself, fork it and [set up GitHub Pages for the repo](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).

 Pull requests and issues welcome!